In the News

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In West Virginia, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.

 |People employed by immigrant-owned firms||9,863|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
-Immigrants in West Virginia play an important role contributing to the state’s economy, both as consumers and taxpayers.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
+Immigrants in West Virginia play an important role contributing to the state’s economy both as consumers and taxpayers.

-Nationally, immigrants are 17.2 percent more likely to hold an advanced degree than the native-born.
+Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 West Virginia has the widest gap in educational attainment in the country: 21.7% of immigrants have a graduate degree compared to just 7.4% of natives.
 Immigrants are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
-In West Virginia, immigrants play a particularly large role in the manufacturing industry, as wells as in the computer systems design industry.
+This holds true in West Virginia, where immigrants play a particularly large role in the manufacturing industry, as wells as in the computer systems design industry.

 |Workforce Education||Foreign-Born Population||Native-Born Population|

 |High School & Some College||39.6%||65.6%|

 |Restaurants and other food services||2.5%|